x2js/x2js/README.md

 Run `npm test` to execute both sets of tests.

 Travis CI uses `npm travistest` to run tests using Firefox via Karma and Node.

+# Contributing

+Contributions are welcome!
+Please base  any pull requests on the *development* branch.